TOP KEYNOTE SPEAKER

 From the horse’s mouth, so to speak.

-What I speak about is from experience, not theory.
+What I speak about is from my heart and from experience, not theory.
 I have fought the same battles as you and failed many times over.
+Luckily, I have learned how to fail fast and how to fail forward.

-The path to today started when I was a financial advisor, arguably one of the scariest mental roller coasters you can ride!
+My path started when I was a financial advisor.
 I was just another face in the crowd searching for my big break.
 It took four years of failure before I was able to reach my goal of being one of the top 2% of advisors in the world (all the while having my management team tell me my goals were too high!).

 I spent almost a decade performing at the highest level and was developing a system built around mental toughness and the daily disciplines required to achieve peak performance.